Busra-Demirkesen/Busra-Demirkesen/README.md

 ### 🧑‍💻 About Me
 - 🚀 Web Developer
-- 🎨 I care about clean, usable interfaces
+- 🎨 I care about clean, usable, and aesthetic interfaces
-- 🧠 Always learning new tech and improving
+- 🧠 Always learning new technologies and improving my skills
 - 🌍 Languages: Turkish · English

 ---